iherbllc/terraform-provider-paralus/README.md

 ## Acceptance Tests

+### Pre-requisites

+In order to run the tests, you will need a functioning paralus environment.
+You can either use one existing, or install the development environment outlined [here](https://github.com/paralus/paralus/blob/main/CONTRIBUTING.md) and [here](https://github.com/paralus/dashboard/blob/v0.1.6/CONTRIBUTING.md), for the paralus server and dashboard respectively.

+### Running the tests

 Acceptance tests (deployed under the /internal/acctest directory) can be run one of two ways.

 *Note:* Some of the tests require certain items already be setup.
 These are as follows: